Student Code of Conduct

 - Commercial advertising signs are not permitted except when sponsored by a university department (e.g., the bookstore, athletic department), ASPLU, or Residence Hall Association, or when the Residential Life and/or Student Engagement determine they are in the general interest of the university community.

-- Students who wish to advertise personal goods (such as books) or services (such as rides) may use residence hall bulletin boards with the approval of the Resident Director.
+- Students who wish to advertise personal goods (such as books) or services (such as rides) may use residence hall bulletin boards with the approval of the Community Director.

 - To maintain the beauty of campus, no promotional materials may be affixed to trees, shrubbery, light standards, benches, sculptures, signs, vehicles, trash receptacles, fire hydrants, flag poles, or exteriors of buildings.